Canary in a Cat House

 Canary in a Cat House is a collection of twelve short stories by American writer Kurt Vonnegut, published in 1961.
 Eleven of the twelve appear in the later collection Welcome to the Monkey House, with "Hal Irwin's Magic Lamp" being omitted.
-In a later collection of short stories, Bagombo Snuff Box, there is a story with that title although it is a different version.
+In a later collection of short stories, Bagombo Snuff Box, there is a story with the same title; however, it is a different version.